 The Masters in Management program offers several types of scholarships, including endowed awards and other scholarship awards offered on a competitive basis.
 All scholarships will be based on information collected through the admissions application.
 No separate scholarship application is required (except for Corporate Fellows program).
 Other external scholarship opportunities are listed below and candidates should contact those participating organizations for additional information.

 Peace Corps’ Paul D. Coverdell Fellows Program

-The Paul D. Coverdell Fellows program at the Wake Forest School of Business offers Returned Peace Corps Volunteers (RPCVs) the chance to gain valuable business experience through our MA in Management program.
-The Coverdell Fellows program annually awards 50 percent tuition scholarships to two RPCVs of high merit, and will consider an additional full tuition scholarship for an RPCV of extraordinary merit.
+The Paul D. Coverdell Fellows program at the Wake Forest School of Business offers Returned Peace Corps Volunteers (RPCVs) the chance to gain valuable business experience through our Masters in Management program.
+The Coverdell Fellows program annually awards 50 percent tuition scholarships to two RPCVs of high merit, and will consider a full tuition scholarship for an RPCV of extraordinary merit.
 Consideration for other scholarships will be given to additional RPCV candidates based on the strength of their applications.

 How to Apply:

-- Apply online through the general MA program application.
+- Apply online through the general Masters in Management program application.